Capstone-Projects-2024-Spring/team-git-repository-creation-tu-cis-4398-docs-template/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 8 (May or may not be included in scope)

-Someone who is not deaf/mute wants to use IntelliGest
+Someone who is not Deaf wants to use IntelliGest
 1. The user goes to his Account Settings and changes it to speak out responses
 2. Then, the user says “Hey IntelliGest what’s the Top News”
 3. The user sees certain lights and knows IntelliGest has received the request